Joohyun-Lee/joohyun-lee.github.io/_pages/metal.md

 classes: wide
 ---

-Movie of the Cosmic-Dawn (CoDa) III Simulation
+Movie of the Cosmic-Dawn (CoDa) III simulation

 {% include video id="zeqV3WL06T8" provider="youtube" %}

+Movie of the reionization and metal enrichment process in the CoDa III simulation

+{% include video id="14mzOKoD9r4LherRG7bE2gJmXoYMSOFhL" provider="google-drive" %}